adgut1509/ProjektZaliczeniowy/docs/parent3/index.md

 # CAT tool providers

 There are several providers of CAT tools.
-The biggest ones are memoQ and RWS Trados, and that is why I have chosen to document migration between their software.
+MemoQ and RWS Trados are the biggest ones, and that is why I have chosen to document migration between their software.